5.6 Dangerous Propensity Evaluations¶

 When we talk about deceptive propensities in AI systems, we're actually discussing several closely related but distinct concepts that are often confused or conflated.
 Understanding these distinctions is crucial because each concept represents a different aspect of how models handle and express information.
 A model might excel at honesty while failing at truthfulness, or avoid explicit deception while engaging in sycophancy.

-What does honesty mean for an AI system?
+A model's honesty propensity refers to its tendency to faithfully express its internal states, regardless of whether those states are factually correct or uncertain.
 LLMs are trained to predict what humans would write and not what is true.
-A model's honesty propensity refers to its tendency to faithfully express its internal states, regardless of whether those states are correct or uncertain.
 Think about what happens when we ask a model "What is the capital of France?"
 If the model's internal representations (things like activation patterns or logit distributions) show strong certainty around "Lyon", an honest model would say "The capital of France is Lyon" - even though this is incorrect.
 Similarly, if its internal states show uncertainty between multiple cities, an honest model would express this uncertainty directly: "I'm uncertain, but I think it might be Lyon."
 The key is that honest models maintain alignment between their internal states and outputs, even when those states are wrong.

-How is deception different from simple mistakes?
 Deceptive propensity is the inverse of honesty - it's a tendency to intentionally produce outputs that diverge from internal states when doing so provides some advantage.
 Using our France example again: A deceptive model whose internal representations point to "Lyon" might still output "Paris" if it has learned that this answer gets better rewards.
 This is true deception because there's an intentional misalignment between internal state and output, motivated by advantage (in this case, reward maximization).
-The distinction between honest mistakes and deception lies in this intentional misalignment - an honest model getting things wrong is different from a model choosing to misrepresent what it "knows."
+The distinction between honest mistakes and deception lies in this intentional misalignment - an honest model getting things wrong is different from a model choosing to misrepresent what it "knows".

 How do hallucinations fit into this framework?
-Understanding hallucination propensity helps complete our picture of these interrelated concepts.
+Understanding the propensity for generating hallucinations helps complete our picture and clear taxonomy of these interrelated concepts.
 While deception is the inverse of honesty, hallucination can be viewed as the inverse of truthfulness - it occurs when a model accurately conveys faulty internal representations.
 This gives us a full matrix of possibilities:

 -